§ 105-164.6. Complementary use tax.

 (c) Credit. - A credit is allowed against the tax imposed by this section for the following:

 (1) The amount of sales or use tax paid on the item to this State, provided the tax is stated and charged separately on the invoice or other document of the retailer given to the purchaser at the time of the sale, except as otherwise provided in G.S.
 105-164.7, or provided the retailer remitted the tax subsequent to the sale and the purchaser obtains such documentation.
 Payment of sales or use tax to this State on an item by a retailer extinguishes the liability of a purchaser for the tax imposed under this section.

 (2) The amount of sales or use tax due and paid on the item to another state.
 If the amount of tax paid to the other state is less than the amount of tax imposed by this section, the difference is payable to this State.
 The credit allowed by this subdivision does not apply to tax paid to a state that does not grant a similar credit for sales or use taxes paid in North Carolina.

 (d), (e) Repealed by Session Laws 2005-276, s.
 33.8, effective October 1, 2005.

-(f) Registration. - Before a person may engage in business in this State selling or delivering tangible personal property, digital property, or a service for storage, use, or consumption in this State, the person must obtain a certificate of registration from the Department.
-To obtain a certificate of registration, a person must register with the Department.
+(1) Before the person engages in business in this State selling or delivering tangible personal property, digital property, or a service for storage, use, or consumption in this State.